At the heart of the matter

-- Most people living with diabetes are unaware of their risk of heart disease1.
+- Most people living with diabetes are unaware of their risk of heart disease.

-- Adults with diabetes are two to four times more likely to suffer from heart disease or a stroke compared to non-diabetic adults2.
+- Compared to adults that do not live with diabetes, adults living with diabetes are two to four times more likely to suffer from heart disease or a stroke.

-- Two-thirds of adults living with diabetes have high blood pressure, which is a risk factor for heart disease, heart attacks and strokes3.
+- Two-thirds of adults living with diabetes have high blood pressure, which is a risk factor for heart disease, heart attacks and strokes.

 - When blood sugar is too high, it can damage blood vessels and coronary arteries.

 - You can greatly reduce the risks of heart disease by making changes to your lifestyle and diet.

 Whether or not you’re at risk of having a heart attack or stroke, it’s important to know how to spot the warning signs so you can get help—or help someone else—quickly.
 Please note that the following symptoms are not exhaustive and can vary from one person to another.
 For example, women may experience less severe symptoms than men.
 However, this doesn’t mean that the heart attack or stroke is less serious.
 When in doubt, call 911.